Henry-Azer/Customer-Tracker-RESTAPIs/README.md

 # Customer-Tracker (RESTAPIs)

-• Using local data base and through the Postman program, using GET method through this Http, we can get the Customer's list converted from Java POJO to JSON.
+• Using local database and through the Postman program, using GET method through this Http, we can get the Customer's list converted from Java POJO to JSON.

 ![All-Customers](https://github.com/Henry-Azer/Customer-Tracker-RESTAPIs/blob/master/src/main/resources/Images/AllCustomers.png?raw=true)